Dalgarnock: Archaeology

 At nearby Rosebank is located the cropmark of a round barrow, circular in plan with a central pit and surrounded by a 1.9m ditch.
 Possible Roman road quarry pits have been identified close by towards the east.
-A stone circle (NX 87718384) stood at near by Templeland with only a single stone now remaining.
+A stone circle (NX 87718384) stood near Templeland with only a single stone now remaining.
 The Ordnance Survey map marks the Gallows Hill (see video) near the Cample Water that lies to the north of the Dalgarnock Barony and may have been the moot hill location for the barony court and pit and gallows site.

 The Buchanites

-Elspeth Buchan was the leader of the Buchanites, an extreme religious sect who in the 1780s settled for a time at the nearby farm of New Cample where they built a dwelling known locally as 'Buchan Ha', the ruins of which still survive (datum 2017).
+Elspeth Buchan was the leader of the Buchanites, an extreme religious sect who, in the 1780s, settled for a time at the nearby farm of New Cample where they built a dwelling known locally as 'Buchan Ha', the ruins of which still survive (datum 2017).
 Circa 1785 all forty-six or so of her followers met at a wooden platform they had built on Templand Hill above Dalgarnock, with the hope of ascending to heaven with their leader Luckie Buchan.
-They had shaved their hair leaving a central tuft by which the angels would pull them up to heaven.
+They had shaved their hair, leaving a central tuft by which the angels would pull them up to heaven.
 The platform collapsed and the Buchanites left for a new home at Auchengibbert in Galloway shortly after.

 The McMilligan of Dalgarnock Spectre

-At Tynron can be seen the landmark peak of Tynron Doon the spectre of a headless horseman riding a black horse is said to lurk.
-The legend is " The ghost was that of a young gentleman of the family of M‘Milligan of Dalgarnock, who had gone to offer his addresses to the daughter of the Laird of Tynron Castle.
+At Tynron can be seen the landmark peak of Tynron Doon.
+The spectre of a headless horseman riding a black horse is said to lurk.
+The legend is "The ghost was that of a young gentleman of the family of M‘Milligan of Dalgarnock, who had gone to offer his addresses to the daughter of the Laird of Tynron Castle.
 His presence was objected to, however, by one of the young lady’s brothers.
 Hot words followed, and in high wrath the suitor rode off; but mistaking his way he galloped over the steepest part of the hill and broke his neck, and so, with curses and words of evil on his very lips, his spirit was not allowed to pass untroubled to the realms beyond."